akeneo/pim-helpcenter/content/updates/2022-02/02-UseExistingOptions.md

 # Use Existing Options in Table Attributes
 ::: meta-data type="New" features="Productivity" available="February" in="EE,GE"

 Creating a Table Attribute has never been easier.
 With the ability to import options from an existing attribute, you’ll save time when creating your table.
-For example, if you are creating a Food Composition table, and let’s say you already have a list of ingredients under the attribute ingredient.
+For example, if you are creating a Food Composition table, and you already have a list of ingredients under an existing attribute.
 You can now import the options from that attribute, like sugar or flour, in order to create the options for that new label.

 ![Measurements in Table Attributes](../img/Childrenssizes.png)